Our Lady of the Most Holy Rosary, Queen of the Caracol: Description

 The icon is a painting of the Blessed Virgin Mary depicted as Our Lady of the Most Holy Rosary.
-The Virgin, in blue and red clothes, seems to be sitting on clouds above an image that appears to be purgatory.
-In her left arm, she carries the Infant Jesus and in her right hand, the cross of a 15 decade Rosary.
+Mary, in blue and red clothes, seems to be sitting on clouds above an image that appears to be purgatory.
+In her left arm, she carries the Infant Jesus and in her right hand, the cross of a 15 decade rosary.
 The Infant Jesus is garbed in a light blue attire.
 In his right hand he holds a globe with a cross on top symbolizing his role as protector of the earth.
-In his right left hand he holds one end of the Rosary.
+In his right left hand he holds one end of the rosary.

 The icon of the Our Lady of the Most Holy Rosary, Queen of the Caracol is painted on canvas and framed in wood with silver adornments of grapes and vines.
 The painting is set with gold accouterments.
-The most venerated icon is enthroned at the altar of the Parish of The Most Holy Rosary, also known as the Rosario Church, in the town of Rosario.
+The most venerated icon is enthroned at the altar of the Parish of the Most Holy Rosary, also known as the Rosario Church, in the town of Rosario.

 History

 Rosario is a coastal town in the province of Cavite along the shores of Manila Bay.
-It was formerly a barrio or (barangay) of the town of San Francisco de Malabon (now General Trias).
-It was then called Salinas-Marsella for its salt evaporation industry.
-Marsella, on the other hand, comes from the Spanish word ‘’mar’’ (sea).
-It was named so because of its proximity to the sea.
-However, before the twilight of the Spanish era its name was changed to Rosario in honor of the ‘’Virgen del Rosario de Caracol’’ which was the patroness of the place.
-How this virgin came to the town, nobody can tell the exact details.
-A plausible story was told by one of the most respected couple of Rosario – Don Catalino Abueg and Dona Rosa Ner - as to how the virgin came to the town.
+It was formerly a barrio (barangay) of San Francisco de Malabón (now General Trias).
+It was then called Salinas-Marcella for its salt evaporation industry.
+Marcella, on the other hand, comes from the Spanish word mar (sea).
+However, before the twilight of the Spanish era its name was changed to Rosario in honor of the Virgen del Rosario del Caracol, the patroness of the place.
+How and when the Virgin arrived is not known; a plausible origin story comes from prominent residents Don Catalino Abueg and Doña Rosa Ner.